Document version: Overview 2019.B, 14 November 2019.

 Child Wellbeing & Safety Act

-ISEs are exempt from notifying individuals when personal information has been collected from another person under IPP 1.5 when collecting personal information for the purposes of Part 6A of the CWS Act, to the extent that compliance with IPP 1.5 would be contrary to the promotion of the wellbeing or safety of a child (to whom the information relates) – see s 15B(2) of the PDP Act.
-This exemption removes the obligation on ISEs to take reasonable steps to notify individuals that their personal information has been collected from another ISE.
+ISEs are exempt from notifying individuals when personal information has been collected from another person under IPP 1.5 when collecting personal information for the purposes of Part 6A of the CWS Act, to the extent that compliance with IPP 1.5 would be contrary to the promotion of the wellbeing or safety of a child (to whom the information relates).16 This exemption removes the obligation on ISEs to take reasonable steps to notify individuals that their personal information has been collected from another ISE.

-Child Link users are exempt from IPP 1.5 where personal information is collected for the purposes of Part 7A of the CWS Act – see s 15B(3) of the PDP Act.
-This exemption also removes the requirement of Child Link users to notify individuals of indirect collection, where providing notice would be contrary to the promotion of a child’s wellbeing or safety.
+Child Link users or the Secretary of the Department of Education and Training are exempt from IPP 1.5 where personal information is collected for the purposes of Part 7A of the CWS Act.17 This exemption also removes the requirement of Child Link users or the Secretary to notify individuals of indirect collection, where providing notice would be contrary to the promotion of a child’s wellbeing or safety.

 ISEs are exempt from IPP 10.1 when collecting sensitive information under Part 6A of the CWS Act.
-Concurrently, Child Link users are also exempt from IPP 10.1 when collecting sensitive information under Part 7A of the CWS Act.14 This means that sensitive information can be collected despite the restrictions under IPP 10.1.
+Similarly, Child Link users or the Secretary to the Department of Education and Training are also exempt from IPP 10.1 when collecting sensitive information under Part 7A of the CWS Act.19 This means that sensitive information can be collected despite the restrictions under IPP 10.1.

-When sharing information under Parts 6A and 7A of the CWS Act, the IPPs will not apply to the collection, use or disclosure of personal, sensitive or health information by an information sharing entity, to the extent that the IPP requires the consent of the person to whom the information relates.15 In practice, ISEs will not be required to obtain consent from any person prior to collecting information, including sensitive information under IPP 10.1, if they are sharing in accordance with the scheme.
+When sharing information under Parts 6A and 7A of the CWS Act, the IPPs will not apply to the collection, use or disclosure of personal, sensitive or health information by an ISE, Clid Link user or the Secretary to the Department of Education and Training, to the extent that the IPPs require the consent of the person to whom the information relates.20 In practice, ISEs will not be required to obtain consent from any person prior to collecting information, including sensitive information under IPP 10.1, if they are sharing in accordance with the scheme.

 It is important to note that the notice requirements under IPP 1.3 continues to apply to ISEs.
 When an ISE is collecting information directly from an individual, they are required to take reasonable steps to make the individual aware of particular matters at or before the time the information is collected, or as soon as practicable after.